UniSwarm/uDevkit-SDK/support/archi/dspic33ak/README.md

 ### MPS2XX subfamily

-MC2XX with crypto accelerator and all PWM as fast PWM
+MC2XX with crypto accelerator and all PWM as fast PWM.

 |Compatible devices|Program|Data|Pins|
 |---------|--:|--:|--:|